Tomin1/oggopus-embedded/opus-embedded/README.md

 Opus decoder
 ============
-This is safe abstractions over libpus for decoding Opus audio.
+This is safe abstractions over [libopus](https://github.com/xiph/opus) for decoding Opus audio.
 The build links libopus statically and is no-std on targets without std library.

 The build for ARM has flags set for Cortex-M0+.
 Other microcontrollers could be supported better with some work.